-- 1. Make a check-out appointment with a residence hall staff member, or sign up in advance for express check-out (end of the academic year only). - 2.
+- 1. Sign up in advance for express check-out (end of the academic year only) or find a Residence Life staff person and make an appointment. - 2.
 Remove all belongings from your room. - 3.
 Clean and arrange your side of the room neatly so it is ready for a new occupant. - 4.
 Be on time for your check-out appointment with an RA or hall staff, or sign your express check out card and place it securely in your mailbox with your metal room key if applicable.
 (DTAV and Patch Hall residents should deposit their express check-out cards in the labeled outgoing mail slot.)
 Mobile/physical MaineCard access will be removed after you check out. - 5.
-Change your mailing address on MaineStreet if appropriate, and directly with friends, family and companies. - \ Failure to check-out correctly may result in fees and/or charges to your student account for: Improper check out, key replacement, removal of personal belongings (per hour charge), disposal of property, room cleaning (per hour charge), etc., so please be sure to follow these procedures.
+Change your mailing address on MaineStreet if appropriate, and directly with friends, family and companies.

+Failure to check-out correctly may result in fees and/or charges to your student account for: Improper check out, key replacement, removal of personal belongings (per hour charge), disposal of property, room cleaning (per hour charge), etc., so please be sure to follow these procedures.